awesomedotnetcore/Uno/doc/ReleaseNotes/_ReleaseNotes.md

  * Fix memory leak in `CommandBar`
  * Fix memory leak when using `x:Name` in XAML documents
  * 143170 [iOS] [WatermarkedDatePicker] When the Maxyear boundary is reached the first time, the calendar goes back two days instead of one
+ * 144268 / #493 : Resources outside of 'en' folder not working

 ## Release 1.42